lkilcommons/sphinx-tutorial/docs/source/index.rst

 Haversine is a simple library for calculating the shortest distance between two points on the surface of a sphere (the great circle distance)

+It is also a demonstration of how to use Sphinx to document a Python package

 API
 ---